Standing on the Ledge — Chapter 3 continues

 Money stress comes with emotions: panic, embarrassment, anger, dread.
 That’s normal.
 But I don’t want those emotions driving the bus.

-So yes: meditation, breathing, walking, reading, a show—whatever brings the volume down.
+So yes: breathing, walking, meditation, reading, a show — whatever brings the volume down.
 But here’s the rule:

 Calm is a tool, not an escape hatch.